 6. Increased Risk of Heart Disease

 Too much sugar can mess with our heart health too.
-Research shows that high sugar intake can increase risk of heart disease (14).
-Also, it can raise blood pressure, increase inflammation, and cholesterol levels.
+Research shows that high sugar intake can increase the risk of heart disease (14).
+Also, it can raise blood pressure, and increase inflammation, and cholesterol levels.
 Therefore, eating less sugary foods can improve your heart health too.

 7. Energy Rollercoaster: Sugar Crash

 Ever experienced that post-sugar high followed by a crash?
 Sugar gives us a quick burst of energy.
 But after the spike, blood sugar levels crash.
 This leaves us tired, irritable, and craving more sweets.
-Therefore, choosing balanced snacks can help stabilize energy levels throughout the day.
+Therefore, choosing healthy snacks can help stabilize energy levels throughout the day.

 The maximum amount of sugar that you can consume is (Free sugar/ day)

-1. Adults: 30 g (6 tsp)
+Adults: 30 g (6 tsp)

-2. Children (7-10 years): 24 g (5 tsp)
+Children (7-10 years): 24 g (5 tsp)

 Remember, that the free sugar includes your table sugar, sugar found in honey, syrups, smoothies, fruit juices and purées.
 But free sugar does not include- natural sugars such as lactose in milk, or fructose in fruits and vegetables.